ur-tcs/programming-2-ex-7/README.md

 Based on your implementation, can you prove that a pattern that does not contain wildcards matches only itself?
 That “*” matches everything?
 That a pattern with only `?` matches all strings of the same length as the pattern?
 That repeated `*` can be replaced by single `*`?

-> **NOTE:**
->
->If you plug in your new function into your copy of find, you’ll get an even better file-searcher!
-It should be a very straightforward refactoring — just change the function passed to the higher-order find function that we wrote in the last callback.

 ## Des chiffres et des lettres

 *“Des chiffres et des lettres”* is a popular TV show in French-speaking countries.